RoadToSoftwareFactory/swi1-2017-odd-git/webe745.md

 Why not?

-Your favorite fruit: ...
+Your favorite fruit: pineaplle

 Your favorite city: Helsinki

-Your favorite vegetable: ...
+Your favorite vegetable: carrot

 Your favorite color: ...

-Your favorite icecream: ...
+Your favorite icecream: smurf

 Your favorite season: ...